 Fall is a great time for planting and there is always a great tree & shrub selection in the garden center.
 The soil temperatures stay warmer for a bit longer than the air, making the soil the perfect atmosphere for getting those roots acclimated before the cold weather.

 Give soil a boost

 Late summer or early autumn is a great time to rejuvenate your soil, since it’s worked hard all summer and might be depleted of nutrients.
-Add Paygro Planting mix to your garden beds then top it with fresh mulch or compost to plant beds for an added boost to keep plants growing well into fall.
+Add Jolly Gardener Planting Mix to your garden beds then top it with fresh mulch or compost to plant beds for an added boost to keep plants growing well into fall.